Syaamantak/Coursera-JHU---PML/README.md

 It contains the following files:

-* `eda.Rmd`: Reflects the walk through of my exploratory data analysis (EDA).
-It even includes the submission part because surprising facts about the testing set were revealed right at the beginning of the EDA
-* `train_build_model.Rmd`: Script to build and train a prediction model and to calculate the estimate of the testing set error based on cross-validation
+* `analysis.Rmd`: The first part describes the conducted exploratory data analysis (EDA).
+The EDA even includes the submission part because surprising facts about the testing set were revealed right at the beginning.
+In the second part we build and train a random forest model to calculate the estimate of the testing set error based on cross-validation
+* `/data`: folder contains the training set, the testing set and the study's original data
+* `qualitative_activity_recognition_of_wle.pdf`: Study whose results we try to reproduce in parts